 Valderejo forms the western closure of the Lahoz-Sobrón anticlinal fold.
 Erosion has left the core of the anticline uncovered, and it currently constitutes a wide valley surrounded by limestone rock faces.
-The highest are:.

 These correspond to the flanks of the anticline which, centuries ago, formed part of the same structure.